 Once a penal colony of the Galaxy’s most hardened criminals, Cygnus 5 is now home to the hopeful, the lost, the rejects and the rebels of a system that have left them to die.
 In a battle for the colony’s survival, Aurora Campos—its defacto queen—awoke a doomsday machine left behind by the aliens who inhabited the world before her.
 Now the whole galaxy is at risk.

 Aurora and her band of misfits must prevent the entire human race from being turned into dust.
 She must save her people from starvation, reunite with her kidnapped daughter and argue a planet into submission.
 The way her life has been going recently, it’s starting to look a lot like Thursday.

 There is also a box set of the Cygnus Five trilogy.
-The individual books are $3.99, or the box set is $6.99 – which is the equivalent of getting one book free!
+The individual books are $4.99, or the box set is $6.99 – which is quite a bargain 🙂

 “This book is exciting and fun and poignant and just a cracking good read.
 It’s very cool to read a sci-fi adventure where both main characters are people of colour and one of them is bisexual.
 It’s not often in books that a genius queer black man and a staunch badass woman of colour get to save the world together and I absolutely loved that.”